 Casco is located in the heart of the Sebago Lakes Region.
 With eight lakes and ponds, there are water activities for every interest, and recreational and business opportunities abound.
 Our year round population of 3,500 swells to 15,000 during the summer. when youth summer camps and family resorts are in full swing.
 Many families have made Casco their summer home for generations.

 Visitors find Casco is a wonderful place to vacation, relax and shop.
-We boast a championship golf course, restaurants, a winery, and many antique and gift shops.
+We boast a championship golf course, restaurants, and many antique and gift shops.
 Our town is also ideally located within an hour of the Southern Maine coast, L.L.
 Bean and Freeport outlet shopping, as well as New Hampshire’s White Mountain region with it’s many attractions.

 CASCO DAYS is a unique event providing affordable family fun since 1935.
 Always the last Saturday in July, the fun now extends to Thursday and Friday evenings.
 Casco Days is sponsored by the Casco Fire Association with the help of over 200 volunteers who lend considerable time and effort in support of their community and the Casco Fire Department.